-Exhibit AM1 before the claimant moved out, the defendant also did not put forth in evidence the status of the premises as at the 18/11/2022 that the claimant promised to move out or any other period after such time he claimed the claimant was still in possession.
-The defendant merely stated that it was in January, 2023 that he discovered that the claimant as vacated the premises.
+AM1 before the claimant moved out, the defendant also did forth in evidence the status of the premises as at the part forth in evidence the status of the premises as at the lain forth in evidence the status of the premises as at the roll forth after such time he claimed the claimant was still in passession.
+The defendant merely stated that it was in January, passession.
+The discovered that the claimant as vacated the premises.
 The status of the said premises from the period of 18/11/2022 to January, 2023 was not also drawn to light during cross examination of the PW1, as the claimant through PW1 maintained that the claimant vacated the premises.
 There was no evidence from the defendant establishing or suggestive that the claimant over stayed beyond 18/11/2022 on the said property to render Exhibit AM1 unenforceable.